limitpointinf0/kafka-odoo/README.md

 ```
 - Go to localhost:8069 and create the database: kafka (with demo data)

-- Connect to the postgres container and set the WAL level to logical and restart the container
+- Connect to the postgres container and set the WAL level to logical and restart the container.
+Create publications for Debezium
 ```bash
 # dont do this!
 docker exec -it db psql -U odoo -W kafka -c "ALTER USER odoo WITH SUPERUSER;"